-‘The Walking Dead’ Season 10: Further Details Of Beta’s Friend Revealed By Showrunner And Ryan Hurst
+‘The Walking Dead’ Season 10: Further Details On Beta’s Friend Revealed By Showrunner And Ryan Hurst

 “At the end of the episode we see a picture of him and what we can assume is one of his best friends, but this was the place that he was admitted for either some mental reason or otherwise,” Hurst said.

-Hurst also discloses the fact that Beta wound up staying at the medical facility after the zombie apocalypse occurred because it had come to be a place of “solace” for the character.
+Hurst also disclosed the fact that Beta wound up staying at the medical facility after the zombie apocalypse occurred because it had come to be a place of “solace” for the character.

-In addition, The Walking Dead‘s showrunner, Angela Kang also told Entertainment Weekly more about this character while also confirming that the building in which Beta was staying was likely a rehab facility.
+In addition, The Walking Dead‘s showrunner Angela Kang also told Entertainment Weekly more about this character, also confirming that the building in which Beta was staying was likely a rehab facility.

 “This person was… somebody that really helped keep Beta stable and was helping him stay on track,” Kang revealed.